+Keep a less competitive environment.
 Research has shown that young children learn skills better and foster a more positive attitude towards sports when competition is not the focus.
 Competition comes after skill and a love for the game are already instilled.

 13. Hold pre-game pump-ups:

 This is the time for positivity!
 There’s no room for warnings, reminders, or any other possible negativity before a game.
 Remember, your young athlete’s emotions are already high, this isn’t the time to strategize, coach, or put too much pressure.
 Simply, remind her how awesome she is & let her do her thing.
 Be sure to keep your emotions in check.
 If you are feeling anxious or jittery chances are you athlete will pick up on it & mimic those same emotions.

 Do you best not to criticize the coach, the officials, or other players in front of your child.
 Role models are important for your child’s spirit.
 You player needs to have faith in his team and in his coach and in the officials.
 Any questions or concerns should be addressed without your athlete around.
 You set the tone for and build the expectation of good sportsmanship for your athlete.